Objective B5: Reduce the Per Capita Use of Treated Municipal Water

 A report from the United Nations predicts that by the year 2050, two thirds of the world will be living in conditions of serious water shortages and one third will be living in absolute water scarcity.
 The demand for water will exceed availability by 56 percent.
 The years 2005 to 2015 are the International Decade for Action, Water for Life.

-The average residential water use in the City of Windsor is approximately 320 L/day, which is approximately double the European average.
+The average residential water use in the City of Windsor is approximately 393 litres per day, which is more than double the European average of 144 litres per day.

 It is important to note that communities in Canada including southern Ontario are already experiencing water shortages.